jswitchback/drupal--modules/search_view_mode/README.txt

 DESCRIPTION
 -----------

-This module provides the as custom view mode for search results of type 'node' & 'user'.
+This module provides a custom view mode for search results of type 'node' & 'user'.

 INSTALLATION